AP® English Language And Composition Exam Format

 Read More About AP English Language Exam

-Want to know the best ways to do well in the AP English Language Exam?
-Go through our AP Lang study guide with all the strategies that will help you get a 5 on the test effortlessly.
+Want to know the best ways to do well in the AP English Language exam?
+Go through our AP Lang expert guide with all the strategies that will help you get a 5 on the test effortlessly.

 Are you wondering if AP English Language is right for you?
 Get all the ins and outs of the exam—what’s on the exam, eligibility, why to take it, and all the FAQs to help you succeed.